Dongdongzhoujyu/SingleChannelNet/README.md

 ## Summary ##
 Data preparation

-1. The format of data and label is .h5 and .csv, respectively.
+1. The format of data and label are .h5 and .csv, respectively.
 2. Many-to-one scheme:
 ![Many-to-one scheme](./images/Many-to-one.png)